trivedidhriti2003/bootcamp_Dhriti_Trivedi/README.md

 This project looks at how daily changes in trading volume affect short-term returns of a major market index, using historical data from April 2018 to March 2023.
 Using the Yahoo Finance dataset, we will measure how much and in what direction trading volume affects prices, and whether the effect happens immediately or with a delay.
 The results will help investors understand real patterns versus random price movements, so they can make better trading decisions.

+The analysis concluded that there is no statistically significant or practically useful relationship between daily volume changes and the next day's price returns or volatility.
+The findings suggest that, for this dataset, daily trading volume is not a reliable standalone indicator for making short-term trading decisions.

 ## Stakeholder & User
 Primary Stakeholders: Retail investors, financial analysts, portfolio managers